overview/js-mass-upload/README.md

 1. Install [NodeJS](http://nodejs.org/)
 2. Clone this repository: `git clone https://github.com/overview/js-mass-upload.git`
 3. `npm install` in this directory
+4. `bower install` in this directory
-4. `grunt develop` to start developing.
+5. `grunt develop` to start developing.
-5. Write tests in `test/coffee`.
+6. Write tests in `test/coffee`.
 In the terminal that's running `grunt develop`, you'll see new failures.
-6. Once you've created a test failure, edit code in `src/coffee`, until the terminal that's running `grunt develop` comes up green.
+7. Once you've created a test failure, edit code in `src/coffee`, until the terminal that's running `grunt develop` comes up green.
-7. Browse to http://localhost:8080/demo/ to see your code in action.
+8. Browse to http://localhost:8080/demo/ to see your code in action.
-8. Run `grunt` to populate the `dist/` directory.
+9. Run `grunt` to populate the `dist/` directory.
-9. commit and create a pull request.
+10. commit and create a pull request.

 License
 -------